 TL;DR

-The AGPA SOQ is a 2-page, 12pt Arial narrative that answers position-specific prompts.
-This guide covers what distinguishes AGPA-level responses from entry-level ones, format requirements, and how to structure each answer to demonstrate the independent judgment the role requires.
+The Analyst II SOQ (for roles formerly recruited as AGPA) is often a 2-page, 12pt Arial narrative that answers position-specific prompts.
+This guide covers what distinguishes journey-level responses from entry-level ones, format requirements, and how to structure each answer to demonstrate the independent judgment the role requires.

 Role details